The Amazingly Patient God Saves Us

 Why would Hosea do this?
 (See 3:1.)

 Hosea did this because God had told him to do it and to love his wife the way the Lord loved the Israelites, despite the shameful unfaithfulness to him.
-Think of it: For Jesus sake God loves you passionately, like a husband, and persistently.
+Think of it: For Jesus’ sake, God loves you passionately, like a husband, and persistently.
 God loves you truly, as opposed to the way Israelites loved those raisin cakes.
-God loves you unconditionally, embarrassingly, detrimentally, expensively, but freely (at huge cost to him, but at no cost to you).
+God loves you unconditionally, embarrassingly, detrimentally, expensively but freely (at a huge cost to him, but no cost to you).
 Do you believe that?

 Traditional Second Lesson – 1Timothy 1:12-17

 How did God demonstrate his patience in Paul’s life?

 Paul’s early life was spent trying to destroy the early Christian church.
 Paul describes himself as a “blasphemer,” a “persecutor,” and a “violent man.”
 God showed his patience in turning Paul into a great missionary.

 How has the Son of God demonstrated his unlimited patience in our lives?

 God demonstrates his great patience for us in that despite our many sins, he still sent his one and only Son to die on the cross and take those sins away.
 He still calls us his own dear children!